 How to Remove a Tick Safely and Effectively

-Even after spraying yourself with bug repellent and bundling up in long sleeves in mid-July, you can still attract ticks.
+Even after spraying yourself with bug repellent and bundling up in long sleeves in sweltering summer heat, you can still attract ticks.
 The best way to avoid tick-borne illnesses like Lyme disease and STARI is to avoid getting bitten in the first place.
 But if you do feel that telltale bump on your skin, don't panic—as long you remove the parasite quickly, you can drastically reduce your chances of contracting whatever pathogens it may be carrying.

 There are several myths regarding the best way to remove a tick.
 You may have heard that you should hold a lighter up to it to force it to detach from your skin.
 Don't do this—not only is it dangerous (you'll probably end up burning more of yourself than the tick), it's also ineffective.
 The same goes for smothering a tick with soap, rubbing alcohol, or petroleum jelly.
 Research shows that if you want to lower your chances of catching a tick-borne disease, the best course of action is to remove it with tweezers.